Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament & Intelligence of the Bassador 🧠

-It can be difficult to make broad judgments on an individual Bassador’s temperament, as the breed has a tendency to be dominated by the characteristics of only one side of its genetics.
-If your Bassador favors its Labrador heritage, they will tend to be more energetic and friendly — while favoring its Basset Hound heritage will lead to a dog that’s more curious and inquisitive.
+It can be difficult to make broad judgments on a Bassador’s temperament since they can be dominated by the characteristics of only one side of their genetics.
+If your Bassador favors the Labrador heritage, they will be more energetic and friendly, while favoring their Basset Hound heritage will lead to a more curious dog.
 Either way, they are most likely to be friendly and outgoing with just about everyone.

 Are These Dogs Good for Families? 🏡

 Spending time with families is one of the areas where the Bassador truly shines.
-Their outgoing personalities and love of pets and affection make them ideally suited to any family that can give them plenty of attention.
-Add to that a devoted nature that loves helping and the added exercise from playing with kids, and you have a dog that’s an ideal candidate for inclusion in your home.
+Their outgoing personalities and love of pets make them ideally suited to any family that can give them plenty of attention.
+Add to that a devoted nature that loves helping and the added exercise from playing with kids, and you have a dog that’s an ideal candidate for your home.

 Does This Breed Get Along with Other Pets? 🐶 😽